changjongkim/sc_rebuttal/new_rebuttal.md

 **Fault tolerance.** For a cache, node failure is a non-event.
 A lost block is a cache miss, recomputed or read from Lustre, so only cached state is lost.
 KV cache needs no durability, and where it is wanted CASCADE can write blocks straight to Lustre, a configuration option.
 We add no in-memory replication, which would undo the 93 to 94 percent footprint reduction.

 **Tiering.** A three-level GPU, DRAM, and storage hierarchy is a tiered memory hierarchy, and the term does not require an arbitrary tier count.
 Each storage tier uses the same eviction, write, and promotion logic, so node-local NVMe is one more POSIX tier, a configuration parameter, not a redesign.
-A system with NVMe is a strict superset of the diskless case we evaluate.